circles.diy

 The Revenue Model

-Conventional social platforms are “free” because of the ad-based revenue model behind the curtain.
-This model inherently creates a business incentive towards dark software patterns and engagement-hacking.
+Conventional social platforms are "free" because of the ad-based revenue model behind the curtain.
+This model inherently creates a business incentive towards dark patterns and engagement-hacking.
 To prevent it, the money has to come from somewhere else.

 We've looked to the past for wisdom - to methods that have long sustained real communities through contribution and shared stewardship.
 In doing so, we landed on a model that balances digital independence with collective sustainability, built on three pillars: